ethereum/pm/All Core Devs Meetings/Meeting 59.md

 **ACTION 58.1** Cat Herders to look at updating EIP1.

 **Tim**: I know there's been some stuff happening I've personally spent a lot of time there trying to describe the process and sort of gather all the various conversations that have happened around this.
 I don't know if anyone has anything to add.
+The associated GH issue is [ethereum-cat-herders/PM#19](https://github.com/ethereum-cat-herders/PM/issues/19)

 **Status**: WIP